 When you look for life insurance, you’ll have the choice between two main types of policies: term and permanent.
 Term insurance is temporary coverage for a set number of years.
 If you die during this time, your heirs receive the death benefit.
 If you don’t your coverage expires.
 These plans are usually sold in 5, 10, 20, or 30-year terms, but you can purchase them in just about any length of time depending on your needs.
 Permanent coverage lasts your entire life.
 So, provided you continue to pay your premiums each month for the coverage, you’ll never have to reapply for a new plan.
 For anyone that is worried about losing coverage in the future, these permanent coverage options are a great choice.

 The right policy for you depends on your goals.
 If you just want to extend your coverage for a few years, maybe until you finish working or to pay off your debt, term is a better choice.
 Keep in mind that once your coverage expires, it will be very difficult to buy another policy.
 Most insurance companies refuse to sell insurance to people above a certain age.

 If you want to leave behind a death benefit for sure, than permanent coverage is a better choice.
 Permanent insurance is better for covering certain needs like your final expenses or an inheritance.
-In this situation, you’d be better off buying a smaller permanent policy than a larger term one.
+In this situation, you’d be better off buying a smaller permanent burial insurance policy than a larger term one.
 Your heirs would be better off receiving some money for sure than to gamble on possibly receiving money from temporary coverage.
 As you can see, each type of policy has its advantages and disadvantages that you have to weigh based on your life insurance needs

 Here are a few examples of what a $250,000 policy would cost for term and universal life insurance.

 |$250,000 Face Amount||10 Year Term||15 Year Term||20 Year Term||Universal Life Policy|

 |Minnesota Life |